webqit/webflo/README.md

 ### "Hello World!"

 To be sure that Webflo is listening, run `npx webflo help` on the terminal.
-An overview of available commands will be shown.
+An overview of available commands should be shown.

 If you can't wait to say *Hello World!* 😅, you can have an HTML page say that right now!
 + Create an `index.html` file in a new subdirectory `public`.